Europe manufacturing improves, Americas and Asia slow

 JPMorgan's Global Manufacturing Purchasing Managers' Index (PMI), produced with Markit, slipped to 51.2 in November, just below October's five-month high of 51.3.

-"The rate of expansion signalled by the headline PMI remained relatively lacklustre nonetheless, meaning that November continued the subdued run of data for the global manufacturing sector through 2015 so far," JPMorgan said.
+"The rate of expansion signaled by the headline PMI remained relatively lackluster nonetheless, meaning that November continued the subdued run of data for the global manufacturing sector through 2015 so far," JPMorgan said.

 The global index has now been above the 50 mark that separates growth from contraction for three years.